ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 said to have the same *ARIA Frame ID*.**

-To ensure that ARIA-S1-GUNW products are always created using standard footprints, the ARIA Frame ID needs to be provided along with the reference and secondary granules that intersect this footprint for a given date in order to create a new ARIA-S1-GUNW product (see figure below).
+To ensure that ARIA-S1-GUNW products are always created using standard footprints, the ARIA Frame ID needs to be provided along with the reference and secondary granules that cover this footprint for a given date in order to create a new ARIA-S1-GUNW product (see figure below).

 ![Frame vs granule geographic footprint](../images/frame_granule_overlap.png "Example of a frame that spans three granules.")